sjmikler/progress-table/integrations.md

 When using Progress Table, you get rich and clean logging.

-Moreover, your code is short, clean and you get a progress bar extra!
+Moreover, your code is shorter, simpler and you get a progress bar extra!

 ```python
 ...